 Installing a new chain - length and direction

-When it comes to installing a chain there isn’t really any difference between Di2 and mechanical groupsets.
+When it comes to installing a chain there isn’t any difference between Di2 and mechanical groupsets.
 I get asked this question often enough to publish a quick guide on this though, so here we go.

 Chain length